BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/FlatDataEqual.md

 - Use method `equal?` to test data object equality, without logging.
 - Use method `verdict_equal?` to test object equality, including logging.
-- The test gets a known `IssueLabel`, then clones it.
+- The test gets a known `Label`, then clones it.
-- We know that `IssueLabel` is flat, but it's good practice to use `deep_clone`, not `clone` just to be sure.
+- We know that `Label` is flat, but it's good practice to use `deep_clone`, not `clone` just to be sure.
 - In section `These are equal`:
-  - Method `IssueLabel.equal?` tests equality, but does no logging.
+  - Method `Label.equal?` tests equality, but does no logging.
   - The `fail unless` proves that it worked.
-  - Method `IssueLabel.verdict_equal?` verifies and logs each value in the issue labels.
+  - Method `Label.verdict_equal?` verifies and logs each value in the rate limit.
 - In section `These are not equal`:
-  - One value in the issue label is modified.
+  - One value in the rate limit is modified.
-  - Method `IssueLabel.equal?` tests equality, but does no logging.
+  - Method `Label.equal?` tests equality, but does no logging.
   - The `fail if ` proves that it worked.
-  - Method `IssueLabel.verdict_equal?` verifies and logs each value in the issue labels.
+  - Method `Label.verdict_equal?` verifies and logs each value in the rate limit.

 ## Log